Newly diagnosed patients

 How cancer is diagnosed

 Most people are diagnosed with cancer after developing symptoms and seeing their GP, some as a result of screening in one of the national screening programmes and others by chance as a result of having an investigation such as a blood test or x-ray.
-If there is a suspicion of cancer, your GP will refer you to the hospital on a two week wait referral form (two week wait referral) this means any diagnostic tests needed, should be commenced at the hospital within 14 days.
+If there is a suspicion of cancer, your GP will refer you to the hospital on a 28 day wait referral form.

 After diagnosis